JoseRoca/WinFBX/docs/Numeric datatypes/Complex Numbers Procedures.md

 # <a name="CArcSinH"></a>CArcSinH / CASinH

-Returns the complex hyperbolic arcsine of this complex number.
+Returns the complex hyperbolic arcsine of a complex number.
 The branch cuts are on the imaginary axis, below -i and above i.

 ```
 FUNCTION CArcSinH (BYREF value AS _complex) AS _complex